 What’s that?
 You haven’t yet decided if you’ll be attending this year?
 (I do tend to forget that not everyone is quite as obsessed with this Minnesota ritual as I am.)
 I can empathize: I find it uncomfortably hot, crowded and expensive much of the time, too.
 But after years of dragging my brood to the Fair for days on end I’ve honed my plans for making the most of it.
 I can’t do much to control the crowds or the weather; however I’d love to share 20 of our favorite free fair activities that help keep the costs down.

 It’s a pretty widely accepted fact: If you plan to tote a family along for a day at the Minnesota State Fair, you’re going to come home with a considerably lighter wallet.
 The skewered foods are tempting, the Kidway is calling, the deals are hot and, oh yes, there are those admission tickets to consider.
-If you’ve been keeping up with the latest and greatest from the State Fair, you probably know that admission has been holding steady for all ages the last few years.
-Here’s what you’re looking at paying for regular admission for 2016:
+If you’ve been keeping up with the latest and greatest from the State Fair, you probably know that admission has gone up a buck for everyone this year.
+Here’s what you’re looking at paying for regular admission for 2017:

 Now, the prices of food and whatnot are beyond our control.
 (Though I suppose you could vow to consume nothing at the Fair, but who does that?)
 There are, however, some surefire ways to save more than a few bucks on admission tickets.
 I assure you I will be using every one of the strategies listed below as I’m now in possession of three paying kiddos at the gate:

-Purchase pre-Fair discount admission tickets – $10/all ages.
-These are available in person at the State Fair ticket office through Aug.
-24 (1741 Como Avenue).
-Tickets are also available participating Cub Foods locations through Aug.
-24. Discounted ride & game tickets, and Blue Ribbon Bargain Books are sold at these sites as well.
+Purchase pre-Fair discount admission tickets – $11/all ages.
+These are available in person at the State Fair ticket office through Aug 23 (1741 Como Avenue).
+Tickets are also available participating Cub Foods locations through Aug 23.
+Discounted ride & game tickets, and Blue Ribbon Bargain Books are sold at these sites as well.
 Special note: the State Fair does not accept discount admission tickets to cover the cost of on-site parking.
-The charge to park this year is $13, cash only.
+The charge to park this year is $14, cash only.

-- Military Appreciation Day (Aug.
-30): $8/active members plus their spouses and kids, $8/retired or veteran members plus their spouses.
+- Military Appreciation Day (Aug 29): $9/active members plus their spouses and kids, $9/retired or veteran members plus their spouses.
 Valid ID required.

 Volunteer at the Fair – at one of many fun locations and receive complimentary gate admission as thanks.
 No, it’s not always convenient (but it is possible!) to bring kids along to volunteer.
 Consider signing up for an early shift, then plan to have another caregiver bring the kids to join you in the afternoon.
 To practice what we preach, Family Fun Twin Cities helped out in the Alphabet Forest in 2014 and at Little Farm Hands in 2015.
 Click any of the following links to see how you can get involved.